kai-vu/site/theses/index.md

 - **Knowledge Engineering for Hybrid Intelligence** (Bsc, MSc): Inspired by Software Design and Engineering, Knowledge Engineering deals with the formal design, maintainance and usage of knowledge-based systems.
 In this project, we will look at modelling Hybrid Intelligent systems using knowledge engineering techniques.
 - **Embodied Instructable Agents** (MSc): <text id="hi_nh_ma">The goal of this project is to integrate a Reinforment Learning model trained for trajectory/segmentation learning on an embodied  Hybrid Intelligent agent (a ROS-operting robot).
 Knowledge of one between ROS, Reinforcement Learning and simulation environments is required</text>.

+- **Automated data-provenance extraction** (BSc): In a world where linked data and data-mining is omnipresent, determining which data was used for training a ML-model becomes increasingly more difficult and tedious.
+This project revolves around automating the process of extracting the provenance information of data used in a ML-pipeline.
+More details are given <a href="RR_prov">here</a>.

 #### Argument and Rule Mining
 *Supervisor: Loan Ho (t.t.l.ho@vu.nl), Lise Stork (l.stork@vu.nl)*